 The regional city of Bendigo in Victoria is a terrific destination to visit with your dog.
-Just two hours north of Melbourne, there’s plenty of dog-friendly attractions, not to mention dog-friendly cafes.
+Just two hours north of Melbourne, there’s plenty of dog-friendly attractions, not to mention pet-friendly cafes and accommodation.
 Find out more about visiting Bendigo with your dog…

 Dog-Friendly Sightseeing in Bendigo